fac-23/today-i-learned/posts/Date and time.md

 ```

-On relfection all of this would be much easier if we had some form of frontend validation and contraint on what we allow users to upload, but it's been a good introduction to a tricky topic that has taught me the value of front and backend validation, standardisation and testing.
+On reflection all of this would be much easier if we had some form of frontend validation and contraint on what we allow users to upload, but it's been a good introduction to a tricky topic that has taught me the value of front and backend validation, standardisation and testing.